 - The current cost of retiree health benefits (often varying by age, Medicare status and/or dependent coverage).
-The higher the current cost of retiree benefits, the higher the normal cost. - > The "trend" rate at which retiree health benefits are expected to increase over time.
+The higher the current cost of retiree benefits, the higher the normal cost. - The "trend" rate at which retiree health benefits are expected to increase over time.
 A higher trend rate increases the normal cost.
-A "cap" on College contributions can reduce trend to zero once the cap is reached thereby dramatically reducing normal costs. - Mortality rates that vary by age and sex.
-(Unisex mortality rates are not usually used because an individual's OPEB benefits do not depend on the mortality table used.)
-If employees die prior to retirement, contributions attributable to deceased employees are available to fund benefits for employees who live to retirement.
-After retirement, death results in benefit termination.
+A "cap" on College contributions can reduce trend to zero once the cap is reached thereby dramatically reducing normal costs. - Mortality rates varying by age and sex.
+(Unisex mortality rates are not often used as individual OPEB benefits do not depend on the mortality table used.)
+If employees die prior to retirement, past contributions are available to fund benefits for employees who live to retirement.
+After retirement, death results in benefit termination or reduction.
 Although higher mortality rates reduce normal costs, the mortality assumption is not likely to vary from employer to employer. - Employment termination rates have the same effect as mortality inasmuch as higher termination rates reduce normal costs.
-Employment termination can vary considerably between community college districts. - Vesting rates reflect years of service required to earn full or partial retiree benefits.
-While longer vesting periods reduce costs, cost reductions are not usually substantial unless full vesting requires more than 20 years of service. - Retirement rates determine what proportion of employees retire at each age (assuming employees reach the requisite length of service).
+Employment termination can vary considerably between public agencies. - The service requirement reflects years of service required to earn full or partial retiree benefits.

+While a longer service requirement reduces costs, cost reductions are not usually substantial unless the service period exceeds 20 years of service.

+- Retirement rates determine what proportion of employees retire at each age (assuming employees reach the requisite length of service).
 Retirement rates often vary by employee classification and implicitly reflect the minimum retirement age required for eligibility.
-Higher retirement rates increase normal costs but, except for differences in minimum retirement age, retirement rates tend to be consistent between community college districts for each employee type. - Participation rates indicate what proportion of retirees are expected to elect retiree health benefits if a significant retiree contribution is required.
-Higher participation rates increase costs. - > The discount rate estimates investment earnings for assets earmarked to cover retiree health benefit liabilities.
+Retirement rates also depend on the amount of pension benefits available.
+Higher retirement rates increase normal costs but, except for differences in minimum retirement age, retirement rates tend to be consistent between public agencies for each employee type. - Participation rates indicate what proportion of retirees are expected to elect retiree health benefits if a significant retiree contribution is required.
+Higher participation rates increase costs. - The discount rate estimates investment earnings for assets earmarked to cover retiree health benefit liabilities.
 The discount rate depends on the nature of underlying assets.
-For example, earmarked funds earning money market rates in the county treasury are likely to earn far less than a diversified portfolio including stocks, bonds, etc. A higher discount rate can dramatically lower normal costs.
+For example, employer funds earning money market rates in the county treasury are likely to earn far less than an irrevocable trust containing a diversified asset portfolio including stocks, bonds, etc. A higher discount rate can dramatically lower normal costs.
 GASB 43 and 45 require the interest assumption to reflect likely long term investment return.